JiejayLan/Interview_Prepare/Java/Java_Concept.md

   | public   |         yes            |         yes                 |
   | default  |         yes            |          no                 |
   | protected|         yes            |     only if extend class    |
+  -  Protected variable (or method) can NOT be accessed from an instance (created with new); it can only be accessed from a sub-class that extends the super-class (extended with extends).[ref](https://stackoverflow.com/questions/8908996/public-vs-protected)

 + `final` keyword
   - can be assigned to variable, method, class, object